It’s here — the best deals of Prime Day 2021

 Ninja DT251 Foodi 10-in-1 Smart XL Air Fry Oven: $110 off

 Ninja has become a trendy name in recent years.
 Their air fry oven offers convenient one-touch programs for easy air frying, baking and roasting.
-It crisps food evenly and efficiently, and now you can enjoy it for only $219.99 (33% off).
+It crisps food evenly and efficiently, and now you can enjoy it for only $219.99 (a 33% discount).

 Other top deals